 The Story of Made In

 Jake Kalick's family had been working in kitchen supply for over 100 years when he teamed up with childhood buddy Chip Malt, rich in years of e-commerce experience.
 Together, they are bringing top-quality cookware into homes and restaurant kitchens across the globe.

-“First and foremost, we need to make the best product in the world," he says.
-"We make the products in partnership with manufacturers that have generational expertise in what they're doing.”
+“First and foremost, we need to make the best product in the world," says Malt.

-And that information is available to consumers, with on-site videos showing the people, places, and methods behind each product – something that is non-negotiable whenever the team starts to work with someone new.
+You don't need to trust the Made In team's word on this, either.
+All of the information about Made In's artisan partners is available to consumers, with on-site videos showing the people, places, and methods behind each product – something that is non-negotiable whenever the team starts to work with someone new.

 This doesn't just reassure a consumer that they are truly investing in the very best cookware.
 For Malt, an essential element of this choice is creating an emotional attachment between the consumer and the cookware they use at home.

 "That's what we really don't see in the market today," says Malt.
 "Everything is just a commodity.
 We want people to fall in love with a product.”